GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form/index.md

 It's very important at this point to test your code on real devices on desktop and mobile:

 * Is label and input text readable, especially for people with low vision?
-* Are the inputs and **Log in** button large enough to use as touch targets for thumbs?
+* Are the inputs and **Sign in** button large enough to use as touch targets for thumbs?

 ## Step 3: Add input attributes to enable built-in browser features